seattle-javascript-401d25/20-first-group-project/README.md

 ## Submission Instructions

 * Submit on Canvas the following:
   * a link to your `Insights` information on your Github repo that shows the commits of your contributors.
-You can find this by clicking the `Insights` tab of your repo, and clicking `Contributors`, i.e. [such as this.](https://github.com/spinaltaper/phrasecraze/graphs/contributors)
+You can find this by clicking the `Insights` tab of your repo, and clicking `Contributors`, i.e. [this.](https://github.com/spinaltaper/phrasecraze/graphs/contributors)
   * a link to your PR, or to multiple PRs if you made more than one
   * a link to your deployed Heroku URL
   * a **candid and honest** reflection of how your pair programming/mob programming experience went.